 Often we can!
 If a loud sound, or student question, or loving pet makes a noise while you're recording, simply pause and continue where you were before the sound happened.
-When you're done, listen to the recording and note the time it happened in the recording.
+When you're done, listen to the recording and note the time it happened.
 Add that to the notes when you send it to us and we'll snip that part out.

 When you try to load your classes and get an error saying your file is too big, don't panic.
 We have those limits set for a reason and we have alternative ways you can load your files.
 You can put them in Google Drive or in Dropbox and invite email@example.com to share the folder and download files.
 Both methods are FREE.

 No commitment as far as a number of classes per month, for example.
-Of course, more classes is better but we do not require a commitment from our teachers.
+Of course, regularly loading new classes is better but we do not require a commitment from our teachers.
 It’s entirely up to you.

-We want classes of all lengths and all types.
-Students have indicated they are interested in all types of classes and a range of lenghts.
-We recommend you ask the students in your classroom what they’d like, then record it, load it and tell your students about those classes.
-This is your space to get creative.
+Students want classes of all lengths and all types.
+We recommend you ask the students you meet in person what they'd like, but this is also your space to get creative and reach students who may not make it to your in-person classes.
 Think about any one-off classes you always wanted to teach – something special for couples to wind down and sleep better at night, for example, or a special class just for runners.

 Yes, please include the meditation.
 Guided meditation and visualization downloads are also accepted in the Audible Yoga library.